dortania/OpenCore-Multiboot/QUICK.md

   - GPT formatted disk
   - UEFI system (or DUET for legacy systems, comes with OpenCorePkg)
 - OpenCore should preferably be copied to the EFI of the same disk
-  - Make sure you run the `BootInstall.command` if you're on a legacy system
+  - Make sure you run the `BootInstall.command` **if you're on a legacy system**
-  - the EFI partition preferably needs to be at the beginning of disk for multibooting with Windows (read OpenCore's configuration.pdf)
+  - the EFI partition **preferably** needs to be at the **beginning of the disk** for multibooting with Windows (read OpenCore's configuration.pdf)
 - It doesn't matter if you already have anything on that drive:
-  - You can convert it to GPT (if it's MBR) and create an EFI partition with flag hex `EF00` (using gdisk for example or gparted and choosing type `efi`)
+  - You can convert it to GPT (if it's MBR) and create an EFI partition with flag hex `EF00` (using gdisk for example or gparted and choosing type `efi`<sup>(Will show up once the partition if formatted, if not already.)</sup>)
-  - Resize the existing EFI to 200MB (windows usually limits it on a new install to 100MB, some linux distros have lower or higher sizes, but usually less than 200MB)
+  - Resize the existing EFI to **200MB** (windows usually limits it on a new install to 100MB, some linux distros have lower or higher sizes, but usually less than 200MB)
+    - Recommendation: Make sure it's a bit bigger like 210MB or something to count of the difference in byte/bit reading on macOS/Linux/Windows. (multiples of 1024 instead of 1000 and vice-versa)
   - Windows 10 1709 and later have a utility called `mbr2gpt` to convert the Windows boot disk to UEFI
     - Do this to dualboot Windows 10 and macOS on the same drive no matter what the boot mode is
       - In case of legacy system, you'll lose windows access until you install OpenCore and boot windows from it